-Buying a designer handbag counts as a major sartorial accomplishment.
+Buying a designer handbag is undoubtedly one of those major fashion milestones in a girl's life.
 But before your big splurge, it's always best to make sure you've done your homework.
 Unfortunately, knockoff bags are all too common, so knowing what to look for can make all the difference when you're buying secondhand or from somewhere that's a little off the beaten path.
 To help make things crystal clear, we tapped the experts at Vestiaire Collective, a luxury retail site that has nailed the science of spotting fakes.

-Jacquelyne Cortel, the brand's U.S. authentication expert and quality control manager, named her top tips for when you're on the hunt for your designer bag.
-"Do your research," she says.
+Victoire Boyer Chammard, Vestiaire Collective's Head of Authentication, offered some tips and expert advice for when you're on the hunt for your designer bag.
+Starting with "do your research," he says.
 "Arm yourself with the knowledge of what your designer bag should look like, and go from there."
 Armed with her advice, you'll be ready to treat yourself to your dream bag, totally stress-free.
-Read on for Cortel's three signs of a fake handbag, and then shop current designer styles that we love.
+Read on for Boyer Chammard's seven signs of a fake handbag, and then shop current designer styles that we love.

 "Designers often release updated versions of popular styles with small variations or improvements," she notes.
 "But for the most part, the measurements will remain the same from one bag of the same style and size to another.
 Keep in mind that retailers may measure dimensions differently from others, so there may be a variance of .5 inches.
 Take heed if the measurements differ more than 1.5 inches or the proportions look very off."